GlPortal/glPortal/CODING_GUIDELINES.md

 # Coding Guidelines
+## Basics
-## Stick to the principles of Object Oriented Design
+- Stick to the principles of Object Oriented Design
-Read more about this wonderful concept [here](http://www.c2.com/cgi/wiki?PrinciplesOfObjectOrientedDesign).
-## Leave the code cleaner than you have found it
+- Leave the code cleaner than you have found it
-## Use comments to describe the why, not the how
+- Use comments to describe the why, not the how

+## Planning
+- One branch per feature/bugfix
+- Split up any task that will take longer than a week
+- Merge branches back as soon as possible

 ## Conventions

 ### File encoding and line endings
 - The source files may be restricted to ASCII encoding, or use UTF-8 *without* *BOM* (this warning specifically targets developers using Windows).